 Katie Nall, Ph.D., is a certified Qigong instructor through the Cloudwalker program in Vero Beach.
 She is also a mathematician, a two-time TEDx speaker, a professional member of National Speakers Association, an Accredited Master Trainer and Practitioner in Emotional Freedom Technique.

 George Paxton was educated at the Art Students League in New York City, and the Corcoran School of Art in Washington, D.C.
 He has studied with a multitude of classical sculptors in the U.S. and Europe, and has won many awards in juried shows and art competitions.
 His works are in numerous private collections in the U.S. and Europe.

 Marlene Evans Putnam

-Marlene Evans Putnam has conducted numerous workshops around the country.
-She is known for her portraits as well as seascapes, has won many awards and continues to exhibit throughout the U.S. Mrs. Putnam’s work is included in many public and private collections.
+Marlene Evans Putnam works in watercolor, and most recently in oils, and has conducted numerous workshops around the country.
+She is known for her portraits as well as seascapes, has won many awards, and continues to exhibit throughout the U.S. Mrs. Putnam’s work is included in many public and private collections.

 Diane Thelen, who joined Film Studies in the fall of 2014, holds a bachelor’s degree in English, with minors in art and French, from Douglass College.
 She also did post-graduate work in education at Rutgers University.
 A former Language Arts teacher, who has traveled abroad for many years, Diane combines a keen interest in film, together with a curiosity about people and cultures.
 She brings this appreciation of cinema to the class, to share its emotional power with all of Vero’s movie buffs.